we-learn-js/js-training/src/slides/04-Operators&Expressions.md

 ##### Expression conversion

-> With non-Boolean values, "falsy" expressions are converted to false:
+> With non-Boolean values, "falsey" expressions are converted to false:
 * null
 * NaN
 * 0